 Hyde Park Barracks is a window into Sydney’s unhappy past.
 There are tours and free audio sets to guide you through Sydney’s tough start in life.

 Hyde Park Barracks Cafe

-The extremely pleasant Hyde Park Barracks licensed cafe located within these same convict walls might give you food for thought, as well to eat.
+The extremely pleasant Hyde Park Barracks licensed cafe located within these same convict walls might give you food for thought, as well as to eat.
 Here you can enjoy delights past inmates could not have even imagined including fine wine and Champaign.
 The cafe is open every day but closes at 3pm.

 Even after death no-one wants to leave Sydney.
 Here are a couple of ghostly places to be scared of.
 The old Quarantine Station [now renamed Q Station] at North Head (see below) and the historic Rocks area of Sydney.
 If you’re so inclined you can even sleep with the ghosts – I think I’d sooner take my chances with the Sharks.